-- (a) freehold land, or land contracted to be granted in fee simple by the State; or - (b) a road or a reserve, or a national park, conservation park, State forest or timber reserve; or - (c) subject to a lease, licence or permit issued by or for the State, other than a permit to occupy under this Act issued by the chief executive.
+(a) freehold land, or land contracted to be granted in fee simple by the State; or use conditions, for chapter 7, part 3B, see section 431T.

+- (b) a road or a reserve, or a national park, conservation park, State forest or timber reserve; or - (c) subject to a lease, licence or permit issued by or for the State, other than a permit to occupy under this Act issued by the chief executive.